Materiality for the Ricoh Group

 画像:8 働きがいも 経済成長も 画像:9 産業と技術革新の基盤を作ろう

-Contribute to “Creativity from Work” of all customers to whom we deliver value
+Contribute to “Creativity from Work” for all customers to whom we deliver value

 • Office services